Mouryahimanshu/Bone-Age-Prediction/README.md

 ## Features

 - **Interactive Web Interface:** Upload hand radiographs and get real-time bone age predictions.
-- **Deep Learning:** Utilizes a CNN trained on the RSNA Bone Age Dataset and using 'imagenet' for fine turning the model to perform best.
 - **Easy Deployment:** Built using `Streamlit`, making it simple to run locally or deploy on cloud platforms.
 - **Comprehensive Dataset:** Trained on a dataset with 12,000+ images, ensuring robust predictions.